waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   4. Interacting with the spot where the Mysterious Bird Statue was.
 ### Placeholder Tile Mechanics
 - **unknown:** Indicates a tile's type has not yet been observed.
 Its true type is revealed upon seeing or stepping on it.
+### Placeholder Tile Mechanics
+- **unknown:** Indicates a tile's type has not yet been observed.
+Its true type is revealed upon seeing or stepping on it.